Robust Universal Adversarial Perturbations: Evaluation

 We report the results for $l_2$-norm with $\epsilon = 100$ for ILSVRC 2012 and $\epsilon = 10$ for CIFAR-10.
-These values were chosen based on the values presented by the original UAP paper~\cite{uap}.
+These values were chosen based on the values presented by the original UAP paper~\citep{uap}.
 We use an image normalization function given by our pretrained models and thus scaled our $\epsilon$ values accordingly.
-We note that the $\epsilon$-values are significantly smaller than the image norms.
-Therefore the generated perturbation is imperceptible and does not affect the semantic content of the image.
-Due to the hardness of the optimization problem, for the same norm value, the effectiveness of a UAP is less than input-specific perturbations.
-We note that crafting input-specific perturbations requires making unrealistic assumptions about the power of the attacker as mentioned in the introduction and therefore we do not consider them part of our threat model which aims to generate practically feasible perturbations.
+We note that the $\epsilon$-values are significantly smaller than the image norms resulting in imperceptible perturbations that do not affect the semantic content of the image.
+Due to the hardness of the optimization problem, for the same norm value, the effectiveness of a UAP is less than input-specific perturbations; however, crafting input-specific perturbations requires making unrealistic assumptions about the power of the attacker as mentioned in the introduction and therefore we do not consider them part of our threat model which aims to generate practically feasible perturbations.
+We use $\psi = 0.05$ and $\phi = 0.05$ resulting in $n = 738$ for generating samples for our \texttt{RobustUAP} algorithm as well as reporting robust ASR in our evaluation.
+The UAPs are trained on 2,000 images, other parameters for evaluation are given in Appendix \ref{appendix:parameters}.
+Error bars/variances are reported in Appendix \ref{appendix:errorbars}.